Books by Collin Piprell

 (publication details at the end of the page):

-- Sea Trials, a short novel (magical realism/sort of supernatural), is ready for publication (supposing I finds a publisher for it).
+- Cursed, a short novel (magical realism/sort of supernatural), is ready for publication (supposing I finds a publisher for it).

 - Kicking Dogs is available on Amazon.
 Several other Jack Shackaway novels in rough outline sit on the hard drive.

 - Bangkok Knights is long overdue for republication.

 - Yawn is scheduled for surgery followed by reincarnation under a new title.

 - Composing Cade and Killing Cade, two strangely twisted thrillers, are in progress (suspended till after Resurrections is finished).

 A mystery thriller set in the second half of the twenty-first century, MOM is the first novel in the darkly comic and thought-provoking MAGIC CIRCLES science-fiction series.